 - Internet Service Providers going out of business, or

 - Purging records so you don’t have to pay for extra storage.

 The National Archives of Australia, recommend converting digital files to long-term formats, and offer a list of suggestions.
 It’s a good a place as any to start, but you’ll need to stay on top of the formats to ensure they’re still readable as time goes by.

 While you might not plan on donating your emails, spreadsheets and word douments to your country’s library or national archives, you might want to think about preserving them for your grandchildren and their grandchildren.

-J. Daniel Sawyer suggests looking for software that is more of a tool, and less of an ecosystem so you’re note forced to upgrade everytime it does.
+J. Daniel Sawyer suggests looking for software that’s more of a tool, and less of an ecosystem so you’re not forced to upgrade every time it does.
 In particular, he recommends open standard formats such as LibreOffice, epub, .pcm, .gimp, .tiff. hidef .png.

 Saving Papers for Posterity

 Preserving Paper Records is partly about choosing the right materials for longevity in the first place, and partly about preserving them once they’re written.